Sunday, August 16, 2015

 It's Friday so this must be Reims, Champagne capitol of the world.

-I thought I might escape a tasting but once you're there it seems the right thing to do.
+I thought I might escape a tasting but once you're there it seems de rigueur.
 Champagne MUMM is my alma mater so to speak.
 I did art work for MUMM 20 years ago.

-Even though I worked in Champagne biz 2-3 years and stayed at Mumm's mansion it was still interesting to take the cellar tour.
-Tasting their CORDON ROUGE BRUT was an utter delight end-of-tour.
+Even though I worked in the Champagne business for 2-3 years and stayed at Mumm's mansion, it is always interesting to take the cellar tour.
+Tasting their CORDON ROUGE BRUT was an delight end-of-tour.

-To Reims Cathedral, above-ground wondrously high passage ways.
+To visit Reims Cathedral, above-ground wondrously high passage ways.
 You feel like an ant.

 An overcast day turned absolutely beautiful.

-Reims (rhymes with "chance" if you hit the "n" lightly) is a mere 45 minutes away from Paris on the new special TGV.
+Reims (rhymes with "chance" if you hit the "n" lightly) is merely 45 minutes away from Paris on the new special TGV.

 Skip the self-tour audio guide.
-Unfortunately there is no riveting Malcolm Miller to decipher this Gothic temple.
-But instead there are well-written explanation posts at each point of reference.
+Unfortunately there is no riveting Malcolm Miller of Chartres to decipher this Gothic temple.
+But there are well-written explanation posts at each point of reference.

 Upon entering the cathedral I could hear the faintest hint of choral singing.